boazbk/crypto/lec_10_public_key_intro.md

 > # {.proof data-ref="dhinseclem"}
 Using a discrete logarithm algorithm, we can compute the private key $a$ from the parameters $p,g,g^a$ present in the public key, and clearly once we know the private key we can decrypt any message of our choice.

 Unfortunately, no such result is known in the other direction.
-However in the random oracle model, we can prove that this protocol is secure in the random-oracle model, under the assumption that the task of computing $g^{ab}$ from $g^a$ and $g^b$ (which is now known as the _Diffie-Hellman problem_) is hard.
+However, we can prove that this protocol is secure in the random-oracle model, under the assumption that the task of computing $g^{ab}$ from $g^a$ and $g^b$ (which is now known as the _Diffie-Hellman problem_) is hard.